-From a linguistic standpoint, anthroponyms are unique because they often originate from common lexical items that later undergo specialization of meaning.
-For instance, words meaning "hope," "flower," or "lion" can transform into personal names.
-Initially, the semantic transparency of such names remains visible, but over time, their lexical meaning tends to fade while their cultural resonance persists.
-Thus, anthroponyms carry a dual function: they serve as identifiers of individuals and as transmitters of cultural, historical, and aspirational meanings.
-Pragmatic perspectives highlight the social function of names.
-A name becomes the primary tool to identify, address, and integrate individuals into society.
-Names may even influence social perception and life opportunities.
-The adaptation or modification of names in different cultural settings illustrates the intersection of identity with processes of integration or resistance.
-In this sense, anthroponyms embody linguistic, pragmatic, and sociocultural dimensions simultaneously (Desai, Tadimeti, & Riccardi, 2023).
+From a linguistic standpoint, anthroponyms are unique because they often originate from common lexical items that later undergo specialization in meaning.
+For instance, words meaning "hope," "flower," or "lion" can be transformed into personal names.
+Initially, the semantic transparency of such names remains visible, but over time, their lexical meaning tends to fade, while their cultural resonance persists.
+Thus, anthroponyms serve a dual function: they identify individuals and transmit cultural, historical, and aspirational meanings.
+Pragmatic perspectives highlight the social functions of names.
+Names are the primary tool for identifying, addressing, and integrating individuals into society.
+Names may even influence social perceptions and life opportunities.
+The adaptation or modification of names in different cultural settings illustrates the intersection of identity with the processes of integration or resistance.
+In this sense, anthroponyms simultaneously embody linguistic, pragmatic, and sociocultural dimensions (Desai, Tadimeti, & Riccardi, 2023).

-From a linguistic standpoint, anthroponyms are unique because they often originate from common lexical items that later undergo specialization of meaning.
-For instance, words meaning "hope," "flower," or "lion" can transform into personal names.
-Initially, the semantic transparency of such names remains visible, but over time, their lexical meaning tends to fade while their cultural resonance persists.
-Thus, anthroponyms carry a dual function: they serve as identifiers of individuals and as transmitters of cultural, historical, and aspirational meanings.
-Pragmatic perspectives highlight the social function of names.
-A name becomes the primary tool to identify, address, and integrate individuals into society.
-Names may even influence social perception and life opportunities.
-The adaptation or modification of names in different cultural settings illustrates the intersection of identity with processes of integration or resistance.
-In this sense, anthroponyms embody linguistic, pragmatic, and sociocultural dimensions simultaneously.
-In many societies, anthroponyms function as an archive of cultural memory, preserving historical experiences and transmitting collective values across generations.
-The semantic shift from lexical meaning to symbolic resonance allows names to encapsulate cultural narratives that are both personal and communal.
-For instance, a name originally derived from a flower may not only represent natural beauty but also signify resilience, purity, or even political symbolism within a given cultural context.
-This transformation illustrates the dynamic interaction between language and society, whereby anthroponyms acquire meanings that reflect the evolving values and identities of a community.
+From a linguistic standpoint, anthroponyms are unique because they often originate from common lexical items that later undergo specialization in meaning.
+For instance, words meaning "hope," "flower," or "lion" can be transformed into personal names.
+Initially, the semantic transparency of such names remains visible, but over time, their lexical meaning tends to fade, while their cultural resonance persists.
+Thus, anthroponyms serve a dual function: they identify individuals and transmit cultural, historical, and aspirational meanings.
+Pragmatic perspectives highlight the social functions of names.
+Names are the primary tool for identifying, addressing, and integrating individuals into society.
+Names may even influence social perceptions and life opportunities.
+The adaptation or modification of names in different cultural settings illustrates the intersection of identity with the processes of integration or resistance.
+In this sense, anthroponyms simultaneously embody linguistic, pragmatic, and sociocultural dimensions.
+In many societies, anthroponyms function as an archive of cultural memory, preserving historical experiences and transmitting collective values across generations to ensure their continuity.
+The semantic shift from lexical meaning to symbolic resonance allows names to encapsulate cultural narratives that are both personal and communal in nature.
+For instance, a name originally derived from a flower may represent natural beauty and signify resilience, purity, or even political symbolism within a given cultural context.
+This transformation illustrates the dynamic interaction between language and society, whereby anthroponyms acquire meanings that reflect the evolving values and identities of the community.

-Furthermore, the pragmatic force of anthroponyms extends into institutional and professional domains.
-Studies have shown that the perception of a name can affect educational outcomes, employment opportunities, and social mobility, underscoring the extent to which names shape human experience.
+Furthermore, the pragmatic force of anthroponyms extends to institutional and professional domains.
+Studies have shown that the perception of a name can affect educational outcomes, employment opportunities, and social mobility, underscoring the extent to which names shape the human experience.
 Names associated with prestige or familiarity often elicit positive social evaluations, whereas unusual or ethnically distinct names may lead to stereotyping or bias in multicultural societies.
-This demonstrates that anthroponyms are not merely passive labels but active agents in structuring social interaction and opportunity.
+This demonstrates that anthroponyms are not merely passive labels but active agents in structuring social interactions and opportunities.
 Cross-cultural adaptation also highlights the fluidity of anthroponyms in globalized contexts.
-Migrants often face choices between retaining traditional names to affirm cultural heritage and modifying or simplifying names to ease integration in host societies.
-While name changes can facilitate social acceptance, they may also lead to feelings of cultural loss or identity fragmentation.
-Conversely, maintaining traditional forms may act as a powerful statement of resilience and cultural pride.
-These dynamics reveal the complex negotiation of identity embedded within anthroponymic practices.
-Ultimately, anthroponyms embody a unique intersection between language, history, and culture.
-Their dual role as both linguistic signs and cultural symbols makes them invaluable for understanding how societies encode identity, express values, and negotiate belonging.
-For this reason, continued interdisciplinary inquiry into anthroponyms is essential, bridging linguistics, sociology, anthropology, and cultural studies (Aldrin, 2016).
+Migrants often face the choice between retaining traditional names to affirm their cultural heritage and modifying or simplifying their names to ease their integration into host societies.
+While name changes can facilitate social acceptance, they may also lead to feelings of cultural loss and identity fragmentation.
+Conversely, maintaining traditional forms may be a powerful statement of resilience and cultural pride.
+These dynamics reveal the complex negotiation of identity embedded in anthroponymic practices.
+Ultimately, anthroponyms embody a unique intersection of language, history, and culture.
+Their dual role as linguistic signs and cultural symbols makes them invaluable for understanding how societies encode identity, express values, and negotiate belonging.
+Therefore, continued interdisciplinary inquiry into anthroponyms is essential, bridging linguistics, sociology, anthropology, and cultural studies (Aldrin, 2016).